Cadet College Razmak: History

 In 2003, Mr. Khan Muhammad Khalil was appointed principal.
 In 2008, Prof. Quresh Khan was selected as an acting principal, and then Mr. Javed Iqbal Paracha became principal.

 In June 2009, hundreds of students and some teachers of the college were kidnapped by Taliban militants on their way to Bannu from Razmak.
 All were released within three days, however due to the uncertain situation the college's academic setup was shifted to Islamia College Peshawar.

 In May 2011, Roughly two years after being displaced from their home campus, the Razmians shifted back to Razmak.

 In April 2012, The College was again shifted to Aman Ghar due to prevailing law & order situation in North Waziristan.

-In March 2013, The complete college was shifted to Nowshera cantt from Aman Ghar due to bad infrastructure.
-The new accommodation fulfills all the requirements of the college.
+In December 2012, Army posted a serving Colonel (Razmian) as Principal with a mission to recreate the college.
+Commander 11 Corps Peshawar got new accommodation at Nowshera cantt for the College.
+The new accommodation fulfilled all the requirements of the college.
+The new accommodation was of 19 and 20th century built and identical to Razmak in outlook.
+The complete college was shifted by 6 March 2013.
+Cadet College was moved back to Razmak in September 2015 to its original location.

 Academics

 The students are prepared for the Secondary School Certificate and Intermediate Examination conducted by the Federal Board of Intermediate and Secondary Education, Islamabad.
 The following subjects are taught: